MKortmann/storefront-backend/README.md

 - db-migrate from npm for migrations
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing
+- it is not using sequelize for tests using database, but it would be an possible upgrade for the future!!!

 ## Steps to Completion